Helping Injured Workers in Oakland Receive Workers’ Compensation Benefits

 In a matter of seconds, a serious injury at work could change your life drastically.
 It may take much longer to understand how to proceed with a claim for Workers’ Compensation benefits in California.
 So, how do you know if you have a valid injury claim?

 The legal professionals at the Law Offices of John E. Hill, P.C. focus on providing injured workers in Oakland and throughout the San Francisco Bay Area with rapid and effective services.
-In fact, two of our workers’ compensation lawyers, Ian Cooper and Inna Bimits, are recognized as Certified Specialists in Workers’ Compensation Law by the State Bar of California Board of Legal Specialization.
+In fact, three of our workers’ compensation lawyers, Ian Cooper, Inna Bimits and Joanne Helvig are recognized as Certified Specialists in Workers’ Compensation Law by the State Bar of California Board of Legal Specialization.
 If you recently suffered an occupational injury or illness or have been denied benefits to which you are entitled, we can help.

 Who is covered by Workers’ Compensation in California?